faegheh8114/advanced_chatbot/README.md

 ## Limitations

-There are some things this project doesn't cover.
+There are some things that this doesn't cover.

-This chatbot is intentionally designed as a rule-based system.
-It doesn't generate new answers like large language models do — instead, it selects responses based on predefined intents and the matching logic described above.
+This chatbot is designed to follow rules.
+It doesn't come up with new answers like large language models do.
+Instead, it chooses responses based on predefined intentions and the matching logic used in the project.

-I chose not to use an LLM or an external API for this version because the main goal was to understand and build the intent-matching process myself, not to rely on an existing solution.
-Semantic matching using embeddings would be a good next step for handling more complex paraphrasing — that's covered in Future Improvements above.
+For this version, I chose not to use an LLM or external API because the main goal was to understand and build the intent-matching process myself.
+Using embedding-based semantic matching would be a good next step for dealing with more complex paraphrases.
+This would let us keep the current rule-based layer for matches that are easy to predict and test.
 ## License

 This project is open source and available for learning and portfolio purposes.